-The NSW Department of Family and Community Services is conducting the study with the assistance of a consortium of researchers from the University of Sydney, University of NSW, University of Adelaide, Australian Institute of Family Studies, Sax Institute, Chapin Hall Centre for Children at the University of Chicago.
+NSW Department of Communities and Justice is conducting the study with the assistance of a consortium of researchers from the University of Sydney, University of NSW, University of South Australia, Kurongkurl Katitjin - Edith Cowan University, University of Wollongong, Sax Institute, University of Canterbury - New Zealand, Chapin Hall Centre for Children University of Chicago.

-The interviews are being conducted by I-view http://www.iview.com.au who are social research data collection experts.
+The interviews are being conducted by Ipsos/I-view www.ipsos.com.au who are social research data collection experts.